sidan-lab/plutus-dev-container/README.md

    Ensure to update this README with specific information about your project.

+## Only Using the Dev Container

+Simply putting the `.devcontainer` into the root level of your building source code of `PlutusTx` would work!

 ## Directory Structure

 - `src/`: Your Plutus smart contract source files.